Electrotherapy (cosmetic): Microcurrent treatment

 Microcurrent treatments (MENS) have been around since the 1970s in medical applications and are distinguished by their use of micro-ampere currents (i.e. millionths of an amp) which are hardly perceptible, but mimic the body's own bio-electric currents.
 The treatment is designed to soften wrinkles and rejuvenate skin, including skin damaged by sunburn, acne, stretch marks, cellulite and scarring.

 This increased ATP also energizes the facial muscles, similar to how exercise energizes the muscles of our bodies.
 Unlike anywhere else on the body, the facial muscles are directly connected to the skin, so the result of energizing the muscle is often an improved, lifted appearance.
 When used on the face, the treatment has become known as a "non-surgical facelift" and "facial lifting".

 Microcurrent treatment works by passing a very small direct current through muscle tissue to stimulate the Golgi tendon organ.
+It encourages production of ATP (Adenosine triphosphate) which leads to the creation and stimulation of structural proteins like elastin and collagen.

 Different microcurrent characteristics, particular the frequency and shape of the changing voltage (waveform), have different effects on the tissue.

+Microcurrent devices have been in the beauty industry for over a decade, the most known being the CACI device.
+Modern professional and personal use microcurrent devices combine waves of multiple shape and vary in frequencies used.

+Since microcurrent treatment uses a low-grade electrical current, there has been health concerns over safety of its use.
+People with pacemakers or any kind of heart condition should avoid it.
+Moreover, pregnant women are advised against it as well.
+It is always recommended to individually consult with doctor or aesthetician before using microcurrent.

 High-frequency treatment

-High-frequency treatment uses low-current high-frequency alternating currents, delivered via a glass electrode.
-Glass electrodes are often filled with either Neon gas which produces pink, orange, or red light or they are filled with Argon or rarefied gas which produces violet light.
-Because of the color of light that is produced when electricity is passed through the gas, they are inaccurately called ultraviolet or infra-red, however no UV rays or infra-red rays are produced, just visible light.
-High frequency does current convert some of the oxygen in the air surrounding the electrodes into ozone, the treatment has a germicidal action, and is also drying and warming.
+High-frequency treatment uses low-current high-frequency alternating currents, delivered via a glass electrode, sometimes called a violet ray.
+Glass electrodes are often filled with either neon gas which produces pink, orange, or red light, or argon or rarefied gas which produces violet light.
+Because of the color of light that is produced when electricity is passed through the gas, they are inaccurately called ultraviolet or infrared, however no UV rays or infrared rays are produced, just visible light.
+High frequency current does convert some of the oxygen in the air surrounding the electrodes into ozone, the treatment has a germicidal action, and is also drying and warming.
 Consequently, the treatment is used to aid healing and also to help desquamation (the skin's natural exfoliation) and stimulate sweat and sebaceous glands.
 Sparking may occur when the electrode is close to the skin and then pulled away repeatedly.
-Some electrodes may contain a metal coil that produces a mechanical vibration, as well as sparking energy that can be felt indirectly when held in one persons hand while another person uses their hands directly on the skin.
+Some electrodes may contain a metal coil that produces a mechanical vibration, as well as sparking energy that can be felt indirectly when held in one person's hand while another person uses their hands directly on the skin.
 Because the effect may be pleasurable, similar devices are used in erotic electrostimulation.